The Magical Number Seven, Plus or Minus Two: Other cognitive numeric limits

 Cowan also noted a number of other limits of cognition that point to a "magical number four", and different from Miller, he argued that this correspondence is no coincidence.
 One other process that seems to be limited at about four elements is subitizing, the rapid enumeration of small numbers of objects.
 When a number of objects are flashed briefly, their number can be determined very quickly, at a glance, when the number does not exceed the subitizing limit, which is about four objects.
 Larger numbers of objects must be counted, which is a slower process.

-The film 1988 Rain Man portrayed an autistic savant, who was able to rapidly determine the number of toothpicks from an entire box spilled on the floor, apparently subitizing a much larger number than four objects.
+The 1988 film Rain Man portrayed an autistic savant, who was able to rapidly determine the number of toothpicks from an entire box spilled on the floor, apparently subitizing a much larger number than four objects.
 A similar feat was informally observed by neuropsychologist Oliver Sacks and reported in his book 1985 The Man Who Mistook His Wife for a Hat.
 Therefore, one might suppose that this limit is an arbitrary limit imposed by our cognition rather than necessarily being a physical limit.
 Autism expert Daniel Tammet has suggested, however, that the children Sacks observed may have pre-counted the matches in the box.
 There is also evidence that even four chunks is a high estimate: Gobet and Clarkson at Brunel University London conducted an experiment and found that over half of the memory recall conditions yielded only about two chunks.
 Research also shows that the size, rather than the number, of chunks that are stored in short-term memory is what allows for enhanced memory in individuals.